-In the client application, check the UnsolicitedPcktRcvdOnTime tag's Value field:
+In the client application, locate the \UnsolicitedPcktRcvdOnTime tag's Value field.

-- If the Value field displays 0 (zero), the message was received within the Wait Time amount. - If the Value field displays 1, the message was not received within the Wait Time amount. - For solicited communications, the UnsolicitedPcktRcvdOnTime tag will always display 1 and can be ignored.
+- If the Value field displays 0, the message was received within the Wait Time amount. - If the Value field displays 1, the message was not received within the Wait Time amount.

+Note: For solicited communications, the \UnsolicitedPcktRcvdOnTime Tag will always display 1.
+It can be ignored.